deepnight/ldtk/README.md

 ## Compiling another branch

-If you want to try a future version of LDtk, you can check branches name `dev-x.y.z` where x.y.z is version number.
+If you want to try a future version of LDtk, you can checkout branches named `dev-x.y.z` where x.y.z is version number.

-**IMPORTANT**: you will also need to switch the Haxe API to the branch with the same name (change the branch name at the end accordingly):
+**IMPORTANT**: you will also need to switch the *LDtk haxe API* to the **same** branch as LDtk repo. (adapt the branch name below accordingly):

 ```
 haxelib git ldtk-haxe-api https://github.com/deepnight/ldtk-haxe-api.git dev-0.6.0